In this guide

 Some games also feature more complicated payouts.
 The most famous example is the 3:2 payout in blackjack.

 So, most table games feature neat, logical payouts with even numbers.
 But then we have slots.
 The winnings from a single spin often include many minor wins from different paylines.
-As a result, you may win a weird sum like NZD$1.36 even though you did bet a pound.
+As a result, you may win a weird sum like NZ$1.36 even though you did bet a pound.

 Especially in the brick-and-mortar casinos, different games have different table limits.
 They set the minimum and maximum bet within the game.